“No, no, we are not satisfied, and we will not be satisfied until justice rolls down like waters and righteousness like a mighty stream.”

 - Phase in water sparing crops

-- Long term increase in Australia’s water availability enabling population and economic growth
+- Long term increase in Australia’s water availability enabling crop intensification, supporting population shifts from urban to rural areas and the increased availability of rural jobs through our Job Guarantee Scheme.

 We acknowledge that Australia is a country in which water has always been a scarce resource, and that its logical use and distribution is essential not only for rural communities and for the environment but for the economic health of the nation.
-We also understand that certain rural industries such as cotton and rice, which, with the benefit of hindsight, should perhaps never have been undertaken, will wish to continue cropping.
+We also understand that certain rural industries which, with the benefit of hindsight, should perhaps never have been undertaken, will wish to continue cropping.

 As a result, we will return proper flow to the Murray Darling system, so that water security is ensured for country towns and the environment.
 Whilst this will be, and Constitutionally must be, our first priority, compensation will be paid to any industry which suffers short term losses as a result of the changeover, and to any individuals who become temporarily unemployed.